-Configuring Ports Use the Security > IP Source Guard > General page to set the filtering type based on source IP address, or source IP address and MAC address pairs.
+Configuring Ports Use the Security > IP Source Guard > General page to set the filtering type based for IPv4 Source on source IP address, or source IP address and MAC address pairs.
 It also specifies lookup within the ACL binding table or the MAC address binding table, as well as the maximum number of allowed binding entries for the lookup tables.